cpedro/cpedro.github.io/_tech/get_ip_info.md

 using the IP API from [ipinfo.io](https://ipinfo.io/).
 Although I had to do some tweaking to get it to work on MacOS, due to it using `dig`.
-The issue I had was that when I just gave the function an IP, `dig` wouldn't return anything, and the function itself would give me IP informationfor my public IP.
+The issue I had was that when I just gave the function an IP, `dig` wouldn't return anything, and the function itself would give me information for my public IP.
 To get around this, I had to check the input first to see if it was a valid IP.
 For this I'm using another function `valid_ip()` from
 [a blog post](https://www.linuxjournal.com/content/validating-ip-address-bash-script)